Bedrock-OSS/bedrock-wiki/docs/scripting/gametest-form.md

 ```

 ### MessageFormData
-Same as action form data, Message form will save the input inside `.selection`. `.button1` returns 0, and `.button2` returns 1.
-There is no close button, but pressing escape will close it,so we can handle that using `.canceled`.
+Similar to action form, message form will save the input inside `.selection`. `.button1` will return 0, and `.button2` will return 1.
+There is no close button, but pressing escape will close the form.
+We can use `.canceled` to handle this event.

 ```js
 form.show(event.source).then(r => {